 Close the configuration window and go back to your WordPress admin area.

-In the left side navigation list in your WordPress admin section, click the “WP FB Reviews” link.
+On the left-side navigation menu in your WordPress admin section, click the “WP FB Reviews” link.

 Paste the access code that you copied in the previous step into the “Secret Access Code” box (A), and click the “Save Settings” button (B).